 Donatella Versace and her daughter Allegra have made a personal donation of Rs 1.6 cr (approx) to the intensive care unit of the San Raffaele hospital in Milan.

-Oregon-based sportswear giant Nike has donated US$10 million (Rs 76 cr approx) to the Oregon Food Bank, Oregon Community Recovery Fund and the Oregon Health & Science University — all organisations providing coronavirus relief.
+The Oregon-based sportswear giant Nike has donated US$10 million (Rs 76 cr approx) to the Oregon Food Bank, Oregon Community Recovery Fund, and the Oregon Health & Science University — all organisations providing coronavirus relief.
 On top of that, The Nike Foundation has also contributed US$1 million (Rs 7.6 cr approx) to the COVID-19 Solidarity Response Fund.

-The French apparel brand most known for its skiwear, Moncler’s CEO Remo Ruffini has donated €10 million (Rs 90 cr approx) to fund the construction of a hospital in Lombardy, the worst-hit region in Italy.
+Moncler’s CEO Remo Ruffini has donated €10 million (Rs 90 cr approx) to fund the construction of a hospital in Lombardy, the worst-hit region in Italy.

 Similarly, Siriano and his team are working to produce a few thousand masks a week for hospitals in New York.
 The masks, while washable and reusable, are not medical grade, but the Project Runway winner plans to acquire the approved materials and patterns to meet official health standards.